 R470-4.
 Committees for General Education Procedures: To implement the General Education policy, the following committees shall be established:

 4.1.
-Regents’ General Education Task Force: The Regents’ General Education Task Force will be comprised of one representative who oversees General Education on his/her campus, from each USHE institution, nominated by the Chief Academic Officer and appointed by the President, and non-voting or ex officio members as needed for expertise on particular issues.
-A member of the Commissioner’s academic affairs staff with the Task Force chair will convene, but not chair, the Regents’ General Education Task Force.
+Board of Higher Education’s General Education Task Force: The Board of Higher Education’s General Education Task Force will be comprised of one representative who oversees General Education on his/her campus, from each USHE institution, nominated by the Chief Academic Officer and appointed by the President, and non-voting or ex officio members as needed for expertise on particular issues.
+A member of the Commissioner’s academic affairs staff with the Task Force chair will convene, but not chair, the Board of Higher Education’s General Education Task Force.
 The chair and vice chair of the Task Force will be chosen by the General Education Task Force and approved by the Commissioner.
 Their terms of office will be three years, and they are eligible for reelection.

 This Task Force shall: